-4.6.16.
+4.6.17.
 HttpsMonitor

 The HTTPS monitor tests the response of an SSL-enabled HTTP server.
 The HTTPS monitor is an SSL-enabled extension of the HTTP monitor with a default TCP port value of 443.
 All HttpMonitor parameters apply, so please refer to HttpMonitor's documentation for more information.
+This monitor implements placeholder substitution in parameter values.